-Looking for a distressed look, I first painted the pallet with a dark gray latex paint that was leftover after painting one of our walls.
+Looking for a distressed look, I first painted the pallet with a dark gray latex paint.
 I planned to paint over that color with white, and to sand it down in certain places, giving a distressed look.

 First, though, I decided to put my new pallet “studio” to the test, taking pictures of my newly sewn notebook cover.